Itaewon

-Itaewon (/ko/) is a commercial district in Seoul, South Korea, known for its nightlife and multi-ethnic population.
+Itaewon (/ko/) is a commercial area within the Itaewon-dong neighborhood of Yongsan District in Seoul, South Korea, known for its nightlife and multi-ethnic population.

 Etymology

-The name Itaewon was originally derived from the name of an inn located there during the Joseon period.
-Today it's called Itaewon alluding to its abundance of pear trees (梨泰院).
-According to a folktale, the name was also written using different Hanja characters that alluded to foreign babies (異胎院).
-When the Japanese invaded Seoul (1592–1593) during the Imjin War, a group of Japanese soldiers seized a Buddhist temple in what is now Itaewon where Buddhist nuns lived.
-The soldiers stayed at the temple for a while and raped the Buddhist nuns.
-When the soldiers left they burned down the Buddhist temple.
-The raped Buddhist nuns now homeless settled nearby and eventually gave birth to children.
-People from neighboring villages named the area where the children were raised Itaewon in a portmanteau of terms meaning different, foreign and fetus.
-During the Imjin War this was also where wounded and surrendered Japanese soldiers (이타인/異他人) were allowed to live.
+"Itaewon" is derived from the name of an inn located there during the Joseon period.
+Today, the name alludes to the area's abundance of pear trees (梨泰院).
+According to a folktale, Itaewon was written using different Hanja characters that hinted at foreign babies (異胎院).
+When the Japanese invaded Seoul (1592–1593) during the Imjin War, a group of Japanese soldiers seized a Buddhist temple in what is now Itaewon, where Buddhist nuns lived.
+They proceeded to rape them and subsequently burned the temple.
+The homeless nuns settled nearby and eventually gave birth.
+People from neighboring villages named the area where the children were raised Itaewon in a portmanteau of terms meaning "different", "foreign", and "fetus".
+During the war, this was also where wounded and surrendered Japanese soldiers (이타인/異他人) were allowed to live.